Sony-Yukon/android_device_sony_tianchi/README.md

 It was announced on May 2014.

-Flamingo was supported in CyanogenMod 11, 12, 12.1 and now by LineageOS 14.1
+Tianchi was supported in CyanogenMod 11, 12, 12.1 and now by LineageOS 14.1

 Basic   | Spec Sheet
 -------:|:-------------------------